ferllop/narciso/README.md

 ```

 ### Using Docker
-If you prefer to launch Narciso inside docker you can use the provided script in file run.sh.
+If you prefer to launch Narciso inside docker you can use the provided script in file `/run.sh`.
 To use it, use the same commands as in the "Locally" section but prepending them with "./run.sh":

 ```